wbeebe/EspressifProjects/v5/esp32-c3-i2c-displays/README.md

 ## How to Use This Application
 ### Hardware Required

-* An ESP32 development board with a RISC-V processor, such as the ESP32-C3-DevKitC-02 v1.1
+* The ESP32-C3-DevKitC-02 v1.1 development board
 * One or more Adafruit LED displays driven by the HT16K33 LED controller/driver
 * One Adafruit BNO055 breakout board
 * One MCP23017 I2C GPIO Expander Breakout - STEMMA QT / Qwiic board